ClojureBridge/drawing/curriculum/create-something.md

 Clara saw the snowfake appeared from the top after it went down blow the bottom line.

-## Step 4. make more snowflakes keep falling down from top to bottom
+## Step 4.
+A few snowflakes keep falling down from top to bottom

 Looking at the snowflake falling down many times is nice.
 But, Clara thought she wanted to see more snowflakes falling down, one or more on the left half, also one or more on the right half.

 Again, she needed to think by the words of programming.
-It would be "draw mutiple images with the different x parameters."
+It would be "draw mutiple images on the different x parameters."
 The easiest way is copy pasting `(q/image @flake 400 state)` mutiple times with the different x parameters.
 For example: